Instant payments: Accelerating treasury disruption

 The work we’ve done over the years in real-time payments brings the expertise to help accelerate your digital payments strategy.
 Our knowledgeable team can provide guidance to help you navigate the payments landscape and expertise to help you achieve your long-term goals.

-To learn how instant payments are changing the way companies do business, visit our instant-payments resource page, explore our survey of 1,000 American businesses, or schedule a call with a treasury management expert.
+To learn how instant payments are changing the way companies do business, visit our instant-payments resource page, explore our survey of more than 2,000 American businesses, or schedule a call with a treasury management expert.

 Related content